 If you would like to charge batteries at lodges, you will need outlet adapters.

-Pro Packing Tip: Consider packing in a heavy-duty power bank, especially if you plan on using your phone to take photos and videos during your game drive or if you’re camping remotely.
+Pro Packing Tip: Consider packing a heavy-duty power bank, especially if you plan to use your phone to take photos and videos during your game drive or while camping remotely.

 Binoculars

-While binoculars are not a necessity, taking a good pair on your trip will certainly add to your safari experience.
+While binoculars are not a necessity, taking a good pair on your trip will undoubtedly add to your safari experience.

 They’ll come in pretty handy if you’re tracking the Great Wildebeest Migration in the Serengeti.